CyclotomicFields/cyclotomic/README.md

 7. Check that your push has triggered a pipeline build on [Travis](https://travis-ci.com/github/CyclotomicFields/cyclotomic/builds)

-## Building the paper
+## Building the documentation

-* Install `texlive` or some other distribution of LaTeX that comes with a decent amount of stuff.
-For example, `texlive-latex-recommended` is a good package to install on Debian.
-* Change to the `paper/` directory
-* Run `make`

-The built paper will be in `paper.pdf`.
+Just run `cargo doc --no-deps` and have a look at `target/doc/cyclotomic` with a web browser.

+Coming soon: MathJax rendered LaTeX math in the documentation.

 ## Motivation